Fingerprint Cards Signs Global Distribution Agreement With Future Electronics

 About Fingerprints:

 Fingerprint Cards AB (Fingerprints) – the world's leading biometrics company, with its roots in Sweden.
 We believe in a secure and seamless universe, where you are the key to everything.
 Our solutions are found in hundreds of millions of devices and applications, and are used billions of times every day, providing safe and convenient identification and authentication with a human touch.
-For more information visit our website , read our blog , and follow us on X .
+For more information visit our website, read our blog, and follow us on Twitter.
 Fingerprints is listed on Nasdaq Stockholm (FING B).

 About Future Electronics: